parallelvirtualcluster/docs/docs/architecture/fencing.md

 Once a dead node has been successfully fenced and at least 1 more `keepalive_interval` has passed, the watching node will begin fencing recovery.

-What action is taken during fencing recovery is depdendent on the `successful_fence` configuration key, which can either be `migrate`, which will perform the below steps, or `none` which will perform no recovery action and stop here.
+What action is taken during fencing recovery is dependent on the `successful_fence` configuration key, which can either be `migrate`, which will perform the below steps, or `none` which will perform no recovery action and stop here.

 First, the node is put into a special `fencing-flush` domain state, to indicate that it is undergoing a forced flush after fencing.
 Then, for each VM which was running on the dead node: